4 minutes read

 On the other hand, there are often crucial resources and capabilities that need to be part of the cross-functional teams that seek to build new products or business models.
 For example, if you’re building a whole new digital offering for your existing clients, you won’t want to forego crucial client insights from your marketing and sales people.
 But such a requirement alone doesn’t lead to a clear decision for going central or decentral in terms of structure.

-Following the framework of the Organizational Structure Kit (check out the free preview here), the question of centralization vs. decentralization relates to the unit structure of an organization.
+Following the framework of the Organizational Structure Kit, the question of centralization vs. decentralization relates to the unit structure of an organization.
 This unit structure is informed by required activities and capabilities to drive a strategy within a defined scope and has implications for structural interfaces (links) and how decision making is defined in an organization (shape).

 Using our Kit’s approach as a tool to think through the central vs. decentral question, we came up with a number of lead questions and criteria to consider: